peaceiris/hugo-theme-iris/CONTRIBUTING.md

 ## Find Similar Issues or Pull Requests

 Nothing?
-Then, open a new Issue first, and discuss problems or proposals.
+Then, open a new issue first, and discuss problems or proposals.